PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 ---

 <!-- overview -->
-An issue that comes up rather frequently for new installations of Kubernetes is that a Service is not working properly.
+An issue that comes up rather frequently for new installations of PlaidCloud is that a Service is not working properly.
 You've run your Pods through a Deployment (or other workload controller) and created a Service, but you get no response when you try to access it.
 This document will hopefully help